Thevitebsk/4me/README.md

 ----
 A belarusian programing language made by Gaham

-this language MAY be rewriten
+this language MAY be rewriten sometime